 You may be removed from class because of a behavioral concern.
 If this occurs you must report promptly to the office your teacher directs you to.
-Students who are removed from class or leave a class on a permanent basis for the remainder of the semester will receive a failing grade in the class.

 5.2 Emergency Removal

 There are times when an emergency removal from class is appropriate.
 When an emergency removal has occurred, the student shall be given notice of the reasons and an opportunity to tell his/her side of the story as soon as reasonably possible.